Moving to a new rental property can feel like a big upheaval, and once you're in your house or flat, you'll need to settle and make yourself home.

 There's no rule saying you have to take out insurance when you move into a rental home, but if you want to protect your finances and possessions in the event of anything from a burglary to a fire or flood, it's well worth considering tenants' content insurance.
 Note that your landlord's insurance policy won't offer cover for any damage or loss when it comes to your belongings.

-You may also want to consider Tenancy Liability insurance.
-At HomeLet, we offer contents insurance that incorporates this cover.
-If you accidentally damage your landlord's furniture, fixtures or fittings and you're liable to cover the cost of repairs or replacements under the terms of your tenancy agreement, Tenancy Liability insurance protects you.
+You may also want to consider Tenancy Liability Insurance.
+At HomeLet, we offer Contents Insurance that incorporates this cover.
+If you accidentally damage your landlord's furniture, fixtures or fittings and you're liable to cover the cost of repairs or replacements under the terms of your tenancy agreement, Tenancy Liability Insurance protects you.

 Enjoying our content?